-Impairment for other receivables and amounts owing by subsidiaries are recognised based on the general approach within MFRS 9 using the forward looking expected credit loss model.
+Impairment for other receivables, equity loans and amounts owing by subsidiaries are recognised based on the general approach within MFRS 9 using the forward looking expected credit loss model.
 The methodology used to determine the amount of the impairment is based on whether there has been a significant increase in credit risk since initial recognition of the financial asset.
-For those in which the credit risk has not increased significantly since initial recognition of the financial asset, twelve month expected credit losses along with gross interest income are recognised.
+For those in which the credit risk has not increased significantly since initial recognised.
+For those in which credit risk has increased significantly, lifetime expected credit losses along with gross interest income are recognised.
 For those in which credit risk has increased significantly, lifetime expected credit losses along with the gross interest income are recognised.
 At the end of the reporting period, the Group assesses whether there has been a significant increase in credit risk for financial assets by comparing the risk for default occurring over the expected life with the risk of default since initial recognition.
 For those that are determined to be credit impaired, lifetime expected credit losses along with interest income on a net basis are recognised.
+Credit impaired refers to any individually determined debtors who are in significant financial difficulties and have defaulted on payments to be impaired as at the end of the reporting period.

-The probability of non-payment other receivables and amounts owing by subsidiaries is adjusted by forward looking information and multiplied by the amount of the expected loss arising from default to determine the twelve month or lifetime expected credit loss for the other receivables and amounts owing by subsidiaries.
+The probability of non-payment other receivables, equity loans and amounts owing by subsidiaries is adjusted by forward looking information and multiplied by the amount of the expected loss arising from default to determine the twelve month or lifetime expected credit loss for the other receivables, equity loans and amounts owing by subsidiaries.